Safety and Emergency Procedures

 All past decisions about canceling or closing programs have been informed by Department of State or World Health Organization recommendations.

 We consider it essential that students take responsibility for their own safety, and we expect their cooperation.
 For example, students are asked to share flight itineraries with our office; our Resident Directors ask students to inform them of any travel plans away from the site.
 We share DOS warnings and announcements with students and remind them frequently to review common sense safety and security measures, such as those printed below in this section.
-Each student is given a key chain with emergency phone numbers and instructions and is asked to carry it at all times.
+Each student is given emergency phone numbers and instructions.
 In a serious emergency, administrative staff of the Center for Global Study and Engagement can be accessed 24 hours/day, 7 days/week.

 Dickinson Centers and partner institutions are in regular contact with the Center for Global Study and Engagement in Carlisle, and contact information is updated routinely for students overseas, on-site staff, partner institutions, and local emergency officials at our program sites, as well as U.S. Consulates and Embassies.
 Our staff abroad remains in contact with local university and civic officials on an ongoing basis.